 Des Moines Elementary School

-With passage of the 2016 bond, we will build a new 700-student Des Moines Elementary School on the district-owned Zenith Park site to house Des Moines students, with room for growing enrollment.
+With passage of the 2016 bond, we constructed a new 700-student Des Moines Elementary School on the district-owned Zenith Park site to house Des Moines students, with room for growing enrollment.

 Planning workshops with staff guided the architects in creating a design that supports the educational specifications.
-We involved school staff, families and community members in the planning, design and naming of our new school, including community meetings during the design process and a districtwide naming survey.
+School staff, families and community members helped plan, design and name our new school.

 Site Location: 23801 16th Ave South, Des Moines WA 98198

 Check out photos of our progress from planning and community meetings to demolition, construction and ribbon cutting.

 Planning and design of the new elementary school began in February 2017.
 Staff and community members provided guidance and review to Hutteball + Oremus Architecture.
 Absher Construction was selected to build the school through a bid process.
 The groundbreaking ceremony was held on June 8, 2018.

 Planning & Design | February 2017 - March 2018

 Bid & Award | March - April 2018

 Hutteball + Oremus Architecture presented design images below.
 This design board is on display at central office in the lobby.
 A larger pdf file of the design image is available below.